Retro-Artist/Docker-Template/README.md

-# PHP 8.3 Docker Development Environment
+# PHP 8.4.7 Docker Development Environment

-A clean and maintainable development environment for PHP 8.3 applications, running on Apache with MySQL database and phpMyAdmin.
+A clean and maintainable development environment for PHP 8.4.7 applications, running on Nginx with MySQL database and phpMyAdmin.

 ## Features

-- **Modern PHP Environment**: PHP 8.3+ with all essential extensions pre-installed
+- **Modern PHP Environment**: PHP 8.4.7 with all essential extensions pre-installed
-- **Complete Development Stack**: Apache, MySQL, and phpMyAdmin configured and ready to use
+- **Complete Development Stack**: Nginx, PHP-FPM, MySQL, and phpMyAdmin configured and ready to use
 - **Docker-based**: Consistent environment across all development machines
 - **Ready for Any Framework**: Use any PHP framework or build your own from scratch
 - **Minimal Starting Point**: Clean slate to build your application your way